“Compulsively readable... like a superfun rush event,

 A. Do a shot for me.

-You can quickly grab up your own copy of 21 now before it's gone.
+You can quickly grab up your own copy of rush now before it's gone.